Fernando Pacheco

-Fernando Pacheco Flores (born 18 May 1992) is a Spanish professional footballer who plays as a goalkeeper for RCD Espanyol.
+Fernando Pacheco Flores (born 18 May 1992) is a Spanish professional footballer who plays as a goalkeeper for Saudi Pro League club Al Fateh.

-Formed at Real Madrid, where he played only two Copa del Rey games for the first team, he spent most of his career at Alavés after signing in 2015, making 253 appearances.
+Developed at Real Madrid, where he played only two Copa del Rey games for the first team, he spent most of his career at Alavés after signing in 2015, making 253 appearances.
+In La Liga, he also featured for Almería and Espanyol.

 Club career

 Real Madrid

 Born in Badajoz, Extremadura, Pacheco played for two local clubs before joining Real Madrid in 2006, aged 14.
 He made his senior debut on 28 August 2011 with the C team, playing in the Tercera División against CF Rayo Majadahonda.

 Pacheco appeared in his first game with the main squad on 20 December 2011, coming on as a late substitute for fellow youth graduate Antonio Adán in a 5–1 home victory over SD Ponferradina in the round of 32 of the Copa del Rey.
 In 2012–13, he alternated between starting duties in the third side and the occasional callup to the second, making his debut in the Segunda División on 2 June 2013 in a 4–0 home win against AD Alcorcón.
 He kept his position the following match – the final in the second-tier campaign – at Girona FC.

 Pacheco made his first start for the first team on 2 December 2014, in a 5–0 rout of UE Cornellà in the domestic cup where he featured the full 90 minutes.
 Later that month, he was the unused third-choice goalkeeper as the Blancos won the FIFA Club World Cup in Morocco.